Tony763/THL_T100S_4.4.2_MT6592/README.md

 #Content is licenced to Mediatek, but they aren't using a Android Source Code in law by it's license.
 #If there will be a problem with this, Please send me a message and I will remove this content.
 #If you can, let us make this excelent phone even better.
 Tnank you
+#Big Thank to FreakTab.com and unnamed guy fom Rusia.

 Prerequirest:
 *       OS                         : Linux distribution Ubuntu 10.04